An Introduction to Crystal Red Shrimp

 While they are ready to mate, the female shrimps will release pheromones into the tank’s water, which will attract your male shrimps.

 Females will be carrying their eggs around the tank until they hatch the eggs after about 30 days.
-The little baby shrimps will be born fully formed.
+The baby shrimps will be born fully formed.
 They are relatively much smaller than their parents.

 Before you can grade them, you’ll have to wait for the shrimp to get a bit bigger.
 Allows the patterns and colors to come through.